huacnlee/redis-search/README.md

 ## Index data to Redis

-If you are first install it in you old project, or your Redis cache lose, you can use this command to rebuild indexes.
+If you are first install it in you old project, or your Redis cache lose, you can use this command to rebuild indices.

 ```bash
 $ rake redis_search:index